Peer Education for Students

 Compost Managers Program

-Registration and training occur at the start of each semester
+Registration & training occur at the start of each semester

 Composting is available in all on-campus residential communities.
 Students can apply to become Compost Managers, to support the campus-wide Residential Composting Program by becoming leaders on-campus overseeing kitchen compost bins within their residential communities and who provide peer-to-peer education on composting practices.